ducakar/openzone/README.md

 Building
 --------

 Building is currently supported under Linux.
-You can build Linux, Windows (MinGW) and Native Client ports.
+You can build Linux/Unix, Windows (MinGW) and Native Client ports.
 Android port in still under development.

 For generic Linux builds, make sure you have all the dependencies installed.
 You need to install development packages for the following libraries:

-- libpulse
-- ALSA
+- ALSA (Linux only)
+- libpulse (Linux/Unix only)
 - PhysicsFS 2.0 or 2.1
+- ODE (optional)
 - Lua 5.1 or 5.2 or LuaJIT 2.0
 - SDL 1.2 or 2.0
 - SDL_ttf